erinn/comodo_proxy/README.md

 - /etc/krb5.keytab:/etc/krb5.keytab:ro
 The keytab to be used, another source location can be used if needed( for instance /etc/keytabs/krb5-HTTP.keytab) but /etc/krb5.keytab should be where it is mapped to in the container for ease.
-The keytab should not be world readable so chgrp it to 0 mode 640.
+The keytab should not be world readable so chgrp it to 0 mode 640 and note the SELinux section below.
 - /etc/krb5.conf:/etc/krb5.conf:ro
 The krb5.conf file to let kerberos kno how to operate
 - /etc/pki/tls/certs/comodo_client.crt:/etc/pki/tls/certs/comodo_client.crt:ro